banzhou59/GenomeSyn2/README.md

 - 📁 **outdir_name** - Specifies the output directory or folder name.
     - 📁 **fa_bed** - Directory containing processed genome files that record chromosome length information.
     - 📁 **align_name** - Directory containing the results of alignments (genome or protein) generated using the --align option.
-- 📄 **chr_length.info.tsv** - File recording each genome’s chromosome lengths, variety names, and plotting colors.
+- 📄 **chr_length.info.tsv** - File recording the paths of chromosome length files for each genome, along with their corresponding variety names and assigned plotting colors.
+Each file contains the chromosome lengths of the respective genome.
 - 📄 **genomes.info.tsv** - File recording the paths to genome files, variety names, and plotting colors.
 - 📄 **synteny.info.tsv** - File recording the paths to the Minimap2 alignment results between the corresponding genomes.
 - 📄 **total.conf** - The configuration file used for the current GenomeSyn2 run, containing plotting parameters, annotation settings, and selected regions for display.